 Check out the essential guide to hummingbird food.

 “My hummingbird feeders never have visitors.
-What are the best bird feeders for hummingbirds to buy or build?” says Lothar Willertz of Sanford, Michigan.
+What are the best feeders for hummingbirds to buy or build?” says Lothar Willertz of Sanford, Michigan.

 Both are easy to clean, and that is important.
 Before giving up on the feeders, make sure you use the proper sugar water recipe of four parts water to one part sugar.
 If the mixture is too weak, birds won’t be interested.

 3. Is Organic Sugar Better for Hummingbird Feeders?